phwl/elec3607-lab/labs/lab4-tayloe/README.md

 ![](mds-baseband.png)

-### Question 3 - Iout Signal (30%)
+### Question 3 - Iout Signal (20%)
-Measure the transfer function of the Iout signal.
-You will note that it is not the same as Qout.
-Modify the printed circuit board (PCB) to fix this issue (by current a track and adding a new wire).
-Include a photograph of your modified PCB and an oscilloscope trace of the transfer function for both signals in your lab book.

-If this is done correctly, if you put the X-channel on Iout (purple), Y-channel on Qout (blue) and set the oscilloscope to XY display, you should see the below.
+Put the X-channel on Iout (purple), Y-channel on Qout (blue) and set the oscilloscope to XY display, you should see the below.
 Explain why we get this output.

 ![](cro-xy.png)